Unity-Technologies/com.unity.probuilder/Documentation~/api.md

 ## Modify a Mesh

-Modifying a ProBuilder Mesh is a bit different from modifying a Unity Mesh: instead of working with [MeshFilter.sharedMesh](https://docs.unity3d.com/ScriptReference/MeshFilter-sharedMesh.html) you work with the ProBuilder representation of the Mesh: [ProBuilderMesh](../api/UnityEngine.ProBuilder.ProBuilderMesh.html).
+Modifying a ProBuilder Mesh is different from modifying a Unity Mesh: instead of working with [MeshFilter.sharedMesh](https://docs.unity3d.com/ScriptReference/MeshFilter-sharedMesh.html) you work with the ProBuilder representation of the Mesh: [ProBuilderMesh](../api/UnityEngine.ProBuilder.ProBuilderMesh.html).

-The basics are the same: Set vertex positions, modify triangles (faces in ProBuilder), then rebuild the mesh.
+The basics are the same: set vertex positions, modify triangles (faces in ProBuilder), then rebuild the mesh.
 For example, to move the vertices up on that quad from the previous example:

 ```c#
 // Move vertex positions up